 Auburndale Location and Polk County

-Auburndale is located in Polk County, Florida, which is one of the largest counties in the state by land area.
+Auburndale is located in Polk County, Florida, one of the largest counties in the state by land area.
 Polk County includes several municipalities, and understanding where Auburndale sits relative to them helps buyers get a clearer picture of the area.

 Polk County municipalities and communities include Lakeland, Winter Haven, Bartow, Lake Alfred, Haines City, Davenport, Lake Wales, Dundee, Eagle Lake, Fort Meade, Frostproof, Mulberry, and Polk City, among others.
 Auburndale is centrally located within the county, positioned between Lakeland to the west and Winter Haven to the east.